MicrosoftDocs/win32/desktop-src/SecCertEnroll/using-the-certificate-enrollment-api.md

 ---
-Description: 'How to use the Certificate Enrollment API to extend the capabilities of Active Directory Certificate Services.' ms.assetid: 'a38c6974-609b-4a60-98da-ad8e0a8fd58f'
+Description: How to use the Certificate Enrollment API to extend the capabilities of Active Directory Certificate Services. ms.assetid: a38c6974-609b-4a60-98da-ad8e0a8fd58f
-title: Using the Certificate Enrollment API
+title: Using the Certificate Enrollment API ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Certificate Enrollment API